Tin Man (Star Trek: The Next Generation): Plot

 The Enterprise brings aboard the Betazoid Federation emissary Tam Elbrun (Harry Groener), and takes him to a distant star system.
 Elbrun, whom Deanna Troi (Marina Sirtis) previously knew when he was a mental patient, has a history of mental instability due to his overpoweringly strong telepathic capabilities, but his unique skills are used for first contact situations with alien life.
-However, some of the crew including William Riker mistrust him, due to an incident on another first contact situation he was involved in with another Federation ship.
+However, some of the crew, including William Riker, mistrust him, due to an incident during another first contact situation he was involved in, with another Federation ship.
 A misunderstanding broke out that led to the deaths of 47 Starfleet personnel, including two of Riker's friends from his Starfleet Academy class and the ship's captain.
-On this particular mission, Elbrun's abilities are needed to try to coax a giant sentient spaceship, code named "Tin Man," away from a star that is about to go supernova.
+On this particular mission, Elbrun's abilities are needed to try to coax a giant sentient spaceship, codenamed "Tin Man", away from a star that is about to go supernova.
 It also comes to light that the star is in a Romulan-claimed area of space, and that this is a race to claim the ship.
-Elbrun finds it impossible to filter out the thoughts of the Enterprise crew, but finds solace in meeting Lt.
-Commander Data (Brent Spiner), by whom Elbrun is initially puzzled, finding what he calls 'absence of mind'; he finds relief in developing a friendship with Data, who, being an artificial lifeform, has no organic mind to be read.
+Elbrun finds it impossible to filter out the thoughts of the Enterprise crew.
+Elbrun finds solace in developing a friendship with Lt.
+Commander Data (Brent Spiner), by whom Elbrun is initially puzzled, finding what he calls "absence of mind"; Data, being an artificial lifeform, has no organic mind to be read.